-- d) The following additional policies shall apply to 5463 Dundas Street in the Tremaine Dundas Community: - (i) The Crooks/Norton Farm House shall be conserved and maintained consistent with a Conservation Plan prepared for the resource as part of a planning application. - (ii) A heritage easement agreement shall be secured to provide permanent protection of the Crooks/Norton Farm House. - (iii) The Crooks/Norton Farm House shall be designated under Part IV of the Ontario Heritage Act. - (iv) Adequate parking and access shall be provided to support any potential adaptive re-use of the Crooks/Norton Farm House, in accordance with the Zoning By-law.
-Any parking shall be sited and designed in a manner that does not detract from the heritage resource and provided it can be shown that there will be no negative impact on the adjacent Natural Heritage System. - (v) Landscape around the Crooks/Norton Farm House shall emphasize plantings appropriate to the history of the farm, retain significant trees and retain portions of the farm lane, where feasible.

-- (vi) The Crooks/Norton Farm House shall be commemorated through interpretive plaques. - 1.2.15.
-By adding the following new sub-sections following paragraph a) in Part II, Subsection 11.3 (Phasing of Development Policies):
+Tremained) The following additional policies shall apply to 5463 DundasDundasStreet in the Tremaine Dundas Community:

+- (i) The Crooks/Norton Farm House shall be conserved and maintained consistent with a Conservation Plan prepared for the resource as part of a planning application. - (ii) A heritage easement agreement shall be secured to provide permanent protection of the Crooks/Norton Farm House. - (iii) The Crooks/Norton Farm House shall be designated under Part IV of the Ontario Heritage Act. - (iv) Adequate parking and access shall be provided to support any potential adaptive re-use of the Crooks/Norton Farm House, in accordance with the Zoning By-law.
+Any parking shall be sited and designed in a manner that does not detract from the heritage resource and provided it can be shown that there will be no negative impact on the adjacent Natural Heritage System Natural Heritage System. - (v) Landscape around the Crooks/Norton Farm House shall emphasize plantings appropriate to the history of the farm, retain significant trees and retain portions of the farm lane, where feasible. - (vi) The Crooks/Norton Farm House shall be commemorated through interpretive plaques. - 1.2.15.
+By adding the following new sub-sections following paragraph a) in Part II, Subsection 11.3 (Phasing of Development - Policies):

-- b) Within the Tremaine Dundas Community, development may proceed in two phases with phasing proceeding based on the following: - (i) Phase 1 will generally comprise the lands to the south and east of the Central Woodland, including the lands designated as Residential Medium Density, Mixed Use Corridor General, Mixed Use Corridor Employment, and Business Corridor.
-Phase 1 shall include a maximum of 400 residential dwelling units. - (ii) Phase 2 will generally comprise the lands to the north and west of the Central Woodland, including lands designated as Residential Medium Density. - (iii) Progression of development is contingent on the availability of public infrastructure and services. - (iv) Minor adjustments to the phasing boundaries are permitted without an Official Plan amendment. - (v) Approval of development shall be contingent on the submission of an Environmental Implementation Report/Functional Servicing Study submitted as part of a draft plan application, to the satisfaction of the City, Conservation Halton and the Region of Halton. - (vi) A holding zone (H) may be utilized for subsequent phases until such time as Regional servicing approval is obtained for the additional phases. - (vii) Draft approved plans of subdivision shall not be registered prior to the availability of sanitary sewage and water system capacity, as determined by the City and the Region of Halton.
+Tremaineb) Within the Tremaine Dundas Community, development mayDundasproceed in two phases, as shown on Schedule M, withCommunityphasing proceeding based on the following:

+- Phase 1 will generally comprise the lands to the south and east of the Central Woodland, including the lands designated as Residential - Medium Density, Mixed Use Corridor - General, Mixed Use Corridor -Employment, and Business Corridor.
+Phase 1 shall include a maximum of 400 residential dwelling units. - (ii) Phase 2 will generally comprise the lands to the north and west of the Central Woodland, including lands designated as Residential - Medium Density. - (iii) Progression of development is contingent on the availability of public infrastructure and services.
+The timing and availability of infrastructure shall be in accordance with the Region's current Official Plan and Master Plans. - (iv) The City, in consultation with the Region, may permit Mminor adjustments to the phasing boundaries are permitted without an Official Plan amendment where such adjustments are made in accordance with the general purpose and intent of this Secondary Plan and if it is demonstrated that there are no negative impacts on the City or Region, including from land use planning, Natural Heritage System, infrastructure, financial impact perspectives, and the Regional Allocation Program. - (v) Approval of development and site alteration shall be contingent on the submission of an Environmental Implementation Report/Functional Servicing Study (EIR/FSS) submitted as part of a draft plan application, to the satisfaction of the City, Conservation Halton and the Region of Halton. - (vi) A holding zone (H) may shall be utilized for subsequent phases Phase 2 lands until such time as Regional servicing approval is obtained for the additional phases additional growth has been identified by the Region to ensure orderly development.